 VRDP is a backwards-compatible extension to Microsoft's Remote Desktop Protocol (RDP).
-Typically graphics updates and audio are sent from the remote machine to the client, while keyboard and mouse events are sent back.
 As a result, you can use any standard RDP client to control the remote VM.

 Even when the extension is installed, the VRDP server is disabled by default.
-It can easily be enabled on a per-VM basis either in the VirtualBox Manager in the "Display" settings (see chapter 3.5, Display settings, page 49) or with VBoxManage:
+It can easily be enabled on a per-VM basis either in the VirtualBox Manager in the "Display" settings (see chapter 3.5, Display settings, page 50) or with VBoxManage: